K51NC/python_projects/009_HIGHER_LOWER/README.md

 * Remove IMDbPY dependency to only be a dependency if the user wants to update the ratings database
 * Add a way to update the ratings database from the command line (if IMDbPY is installed and I change the code to allow for this.)
 * Progress bar for updating the ratings database
-* add a high scores chart to the game
+* [x] add a high scores chart to the game

 ### **To-Do**

-* need to find a way to prevent any two options from having the same rating
-* notify the user if they are the new leader in the high scores
+* remove previously used movies from the options to use in the game but what happens when all the movies have been used?

 ### **Bugs**

+* some movies are slipping by the check for a rating and staying in the database without metadata.
+I need to find a way to guarantee that the movie has all the metadata before it is added to the database and if it doesn't, I need to find a way to remove it from the database.
+(I think I will need to rework the code to add the movie to the database after it has been checked for metadata.
+This would prevent me from ever having to remove a movie from the database.)
 * While updating the "ratings" database, the program will sometimes error out and not update the database.
 It throws a timeout error.
 I believe this might be the api call timing out.
 I will need to add a try/except block to handle this error or find a way to prevent it from happening.
   * I could potentially call a separate python program to update the database separately from the main game program.
 (I feel like this option allows for more flexibility and control over the process.
 I could also potentially run two programs at once.
 I assume this would be possible?
 I will have to look into this more.)
   * I could also try increasing the timeout time for the api call if that is available.